-Dr. Peter Gakunga is an assistant professor in the Department of Orthodontics.
+Dr. Peter Gakunga is an associate professor in the Department of Orthodontics.
 He is a clinician/scientist with specialized training in orthodontics, as well as doctoral and postdoctoral training in oral biology and craniofacial growth and development.

 Dr. Gakunga is a graduate of the Dental School, University of Nairobi, Kenya.
 He is also a graduate of UT Health San Antonio Orthodontic Residency Program.
 He obtained his basic science graduate training at the University of California, Los Angeles, and the University of California, San Francisco.
 He was a National Institutes of Health fellow at Baylor College of Dentistry.